George Butler (filmmaker)

-George Tyssen Butler (12 October 1943 – 21 October 2021) was a British filmmaker and photographer, and a pioneer of the theatrical documentary.
+George Tyssen Butler (12 October 1943 – 21 October 2021) was a British-American filmmaker and photographer, and a pioneer of the theatrical documentary.
 Some of his most popular films include Pumping Iron (1977), which introduced a wider audience to Arnold Schwarzenegger, The Endurance films, retelling Sir Ernest Shackleton's saga of Antarctic survival, and Going Upriver: The Long War of John Kerry (2004), about his friend John Kerry's leadership in the peace movement.

 Butler's films are known for their combination of high artistic, educational and entertainment values, as he believed well-crafted documentaries can hold their own against dramatic features.
 In addition to his feature-length documentary classics, Butler has also produced acclaimed IMAX features, such as the award-winning Shackleton's Antarctic Adventure (2001) and Roving Mars (2006).

 Early life

 Born in Chester, England on 12 October 1943, Butler grew up in Somalia, Kenya, and Jamaica, the son of Dorothy (West) and Tyssen Desmond Butler.
-He was educated at De Carteret College in Jamaica, Groton School, and the University of North Carolina at Chapel Hill.

-His father was a British Army officer and received military training at Sandringham.
-Butler's mother was a Boston Brahmin socialite.
-She travelled to Kenya to marry his father during WW II, but due to war secrecy she did not know where exactly she would be meeting him (The Philadelphia Inquirer, 3 November 1940).
+His father was a British Army officer and his mother was an American Boston Brahmin socialite.
+Butler jokingly described himself as "half American, half Irish, and half English."

-Butler was born in Chester, then travelled to Kenya and Somalia with his father.
-There, he grew up with animals, such as the gazelle he thought was his sister, accompanied by Askari warriors.
-The family then moved to Jamaica, where among other things his father worked to support Jamaican veterans of the Second World War.
-Butler came to Groton from Jamaica with an English accent, dark tan and exotic ways at odds with the staid conservatism of that school.
+Butler attended the Groton School before graduating from University of North Carolina at Chapel Hill in 1966.
+He received a Master of Arts degree in creative writing from Hollins College in 1968.